ASI-PJATK/MyLovelyProject/README.md

    docker run -p 8080:80 sampleapp:v1
    ```

+- if you already build the container use `docker run` instead
 2. How to open it up ?
     ```
     http://localhost:8080/docs
     ```
+### Runing the docker compose
+In main directory of the project
+-  use command `docker compose up --build` when running docer for the first time
+- use command `docker compose up` with docker image already built
+Than to test if everything is working check the fastAPI at `http://localhost:8080/docs`

 ## Setting Up the Project Environment
 ### Prerequisites